imhicihu/Focus-Group-2016/README.md

 # README #
 [![Bitbucket issues](https://img.shields.io/badge/issues-closed-green.svg)]()

-This README summarize the steps involved in the making of a focus group.
+This README summarize the steps involved in the recording (audio/video) of a focus group.

 ### What is this repository for? ###